dhis2/app-runtime/docs/hooks/useAlert.md

 // ...later (show the alert)
 show()
 ```

+When using static arguments calling `show` multiple times is a no-op.

+### Dynamic alerts

 When providing functions as arguments to the `useAlert` hook, it's possible to pass arbitrary arguments to the `show` function to make a more dynamic alert, for example: